exercism/csharp/exercises/concept/football-match-reports/.docs/hints.md

 - The [`break`][break] statement is useful.

-## 2. Raise an alert if an unknown shirt number is encountered
+## 2. Handle unknown shirt numbers

 - The [`default`][default] statement is useful.